Interested in learning more about Aloha, Hive, or Lanakila? Join us for a virtual Open House!

 The Aloha Foundation is a non-profit organization based in the Upper Valley of Vermont that provides programming for people of all ages, including Aloha, Hive, and Lanakila (our three overnight summer camps for children), Horizons Day Camp, Ohana Family Camp, and Hulbert (our year-round outdoor education center).

 Our mission is to inspire people of all ages to learn, explore, grow, and become their best selves.
-If you have questions about the application process, please email Human Resources.

 We are hiring!